Problem-Solutions/Frequency-List/README.md

   (3 tossups), mythology/philosophy/religion (3 tossups), geography/current events (1 tossup), and trash (1 tossup).
 Within these subjects, question writers are allowed to write on anything they want.
 However, there is an informal canon of material that question writers tend to stick to.
 The optimal studying strategy is therefore to get a sense of what answer lines have come up in the past, as these answer lines will most likely come up again.
 As one would imagine, this makes a frequency list that orders answer lines based on their frequency of appearance extremely useful.
-It is the goal of this project to create such a frequency list for fine arts.
-Fine arts was chosen both because it is the subject area I know the most about and because the answer lines tend to be more standardized than other disciplines, such as science.
+It is the goal of this project to create such a frequency list for each discipline.

   Before moving on, it is a good idea to get acclimated with the format of quizbowl tossups.
 Take the following question from New Trier's 2014 Scobol Solo tournament: